-Points will be awarded to applicants who are tenants of a housing association or local authority and are under-occupying the property.
-The number of points awarded will be calculated on the basis of the number of bedrooms within the present accommodation compared to the number of bedrooms required.
-The number of bedrooms required will be calculated in the same way as for overcrowding.
+- Points will be awarded to applicants who are tenants of a housing association or local authority and are under-occupying the property.
+The number of points awarded will be calculated on the basis of the number of bedrooms within the present accommodation compared to the number of bedrooms required. - Where an applicant under-occupies by one bedroom they will be offered standard under-occupancy points which equals one set of overcrowding points.
+Where an applicant under-occupies by two bedrooms or more, they will be awarded standard under-occupancy points for the first bedroom plus enhanced under-occupancy points for each of the additional rooms that they no longer require.